4-Ingredient Oven Baked Pork Chops

 Here is my simple way to bake pork chops and serve your family a high-protein, comforting dinner in no time.

-How To Make 4-Ingredient Oven-Baked Pork Chops
+How To Make This 4-Ingredient Oven-Baked Pork Chop Recipe

 There are many rub recipes you can use to season the pork chop before baking.